yowainwright/macrustle/README.md

-<h1 align="center">Mac Development Setup</h1>
+<h1 align="center">Mac Rustle 💻💨</h1>

-> A utility for setting up a new mac for software development 💻
+<h5 align="center">A utility for rustling up the things needed for software development on a mac</h5>

 ----

-**Objective:** it can take time to setup a new mac for software development.
-This utility supports general setup for development.
-Where _Mac Development_ differs from other tools for new Mac Setup, is that doesn't assume what is needed and offers support.
+It can take time to setup a new mac for software development.
+Mac Rustle supports setting up a Mac for development.
+Mac Rustle differs from similar tools because it doesn't assume what you need and offers support to help you get what you want.

 ## General Utility Notes